 We do not hire our pool except for the Holiday Camp Providers and Cavendish School of English.
 This information on Swimming Pool safety is given to both these providers to follow and adhere to.
+A separate risk assessment is shared with them prior to use.
 Ratios are to be followed and qualified lifeguard provision must be in place.
 All staff must have an enhanced DBS check.